christophergrant/hydro/docs/source/delta.md

 |---------|-----------|-----------|---------------------|
 | 1       | 1         | newdata   | 2023-01-01 01:00:01 |

+**WARNING**

 Please note that `deduplicate` occurs over multiple transactions.

-Failures can happen due to many reasons.
+If the `deduplicate` operation fails mid-way, you may need to intervene.
 In the event of failure, we recommend running `RESTORE` on the Delta table to its previous version and try again.

-If Delta Lake ever provides a way to disambiguate between rows without relying on the data (e.g rowid), this could be a single transaction and thus, safer.
+If Delta Lake ever provides a way to disambiguate between rows without relying on the data (e.g an internal rowid), this could be a single transaction and thus, safer.

 ```{eval-rst}